Aurora Elements

 const components = arise.components({

-sessionId: 'SESSION_ID', // From your backend process.
+sessionId: 'SESSION_ID', // Requested - Payment session identifier from your backend process.

-appearance: {}, // Optional — see Customization below.
+appearance: {}, // Optional — See Customizing the Appearance below.

 });